i6Shot/graphene-desktop/README.md

 The desktop environment of VeltOS, an Arch Linux-based operating system built entirely upon community input.
 Check out [velt.io](https://www.velt.io) more info.

-Building for Arch
+Installing for Arch
 --------

 If you are running Arch Linux, you can install Graphene Desktop by adding *vosrepo.velt.io/x86_64* to your list of repositories and installing the package *graphene-desktop* via pacman.

-More detailed install instructions are available at [velt.io/vosinfo](https://velt.io/vosinfo/).
+[Click here for more detail.](https://velt.io/veltos-installation/)

 Building Manually
 --------

-graphene-desktop uses the following libraries:
+graphene-desktop uses the following libraries and packages:

     - accountsservice
     - glib2
-    - gnome-control-center (optional)
+    - gnome-control-center
     - gnome-menus
     - gobject-introspection
     - gtk3